Meriden, West Midlands: Traditional centre of England

-Meriden was identified as the centre of England as early as 1829.
+Meriden was identified as the centre of England in 1829.
 That designation was shown to be inaccurate in 1920, when the first systematic attempt was made to validate the claim.

-A grade II listed sandstone monument on the village green carries a plaque commemorating Meriden's status as Centre of England.
+A grade II listed sandstone monument on the village green carries a plaque commemorating Meriden's status as centre of England.
 Traditionally known as the sandstone cross, a photograph from 1879 shows a garland that would have originally enclosed a cross on top of the monument, like the one at Hockwold cum Wilton.
 The garland was lost between 1879 and 1885.
 The cross was originally located in the old centre of the village, where the road initially came in from Berkswell before the junction was straightened in 1785.
 The monument was moved to the village green in 1822.
 It was moved yet again to its current position on the green in 1952–1953.

 Also on the village green is a memorial bench to Walter MacGregor "Robbie" Robinson (died 17 September 1956).
 He was also known as Wayfarer and had a major role in promoting cycle touring for the general public in the UK from the 1920s onwards through writing, giving lectures and as a cycling role model.
 The bench was installed by the Cyclists' Touring Club.